-- The Certificate of Registration of Death (Form 14) is normally issued in paper format by a registrar when the death is registered.
+57. The Certificate of Registration of Death (Form 14) is normally issued in paper format by a registrar when the death is registered.
 Currently where the Medical Certificate of Cause of Death (Form 11) is selected for review by the Death Certification Review Service (DCRS), registrars may be willing to email a scanned version of the Form 14 to the funeral director to help avoid any delays to the cremation.
-In this situation, it is imperative that the funeral director who has been sent the Form 14, confirms to the registrar that they have received it. - 56.
-National Records of Scotland (NRS), the Association of Registrars of Scotland (ARoS), the Scottish Government and the Inspector of Cremation have agreed that it is acceptable for the Form 14 to be sent to crematoriums electronically (via email) from the funeral director or the applicant (if the services of a funeral director are not being used). - 57.
-The informant will attend the registrar's office to register the death and the registrar will issue Form 14 (paper original) to the informant.
+In this situation, it is imperative that the funeral director who has been sent the Form 14, confirms to the registrar that they have received it.

+58. National Records of Scotland (NRS), the Association of Registrars of Scotland (ARoS), the Scottish Government and the Inspector of Cremation have agreed that it is acceptable for the Form 14 to be sent to crematoriums electronically (via email) from the funeral director or the applicant (if the services of a funeral director are not being used).

+59. The informant4 will attend the registrar's office to register the death and the registrar will issue Form 14 (paper original) to the informant5.
 The informant then gives the Form 14 along with the cremation application form to the funeral director who is arranging the cremation to send to the crematorium.
 The funeral director can scan the paper Form 14 and email the scanned version with the cremation application form and any other accompanying documents to the crematorium.
-It is important that the cremation authority send an acknowledgement of receipt of Form 14 to the funeral director: providing the funeral director and the cremation authority with an audit trail. - 58.
-Once the acknowledgement is received from the cremation authority there is no need for the funeral director to keep the original paper Form 14 and the funeral director should then destroy it.
-The scanned version becomes the "version of record" and is kept by the cremation authority along with the application form and they are retained for 50 years in accordance with the requirements of Regulation 3 of the 2019 Regulations. - 59.
-The right of cremation authorities to make further enquiries about an application form is not affected by this change in procedure (Regulation 11 of the 2019 Regulations).
-The cremation authority always has the option to make further enquiries before agreeing to accept the application.
+It is important that the cremation authority send an acknowledgement of receipt of Form 14 to the funeral director: providing the funeral director and the cremation authority with an audit trail.

+60. Once the acknowledgement is received from the cremation authority there is no need for the funeral director to keep the original paper Form 14 and the funeral director should then destroy it.
+The scanned version becomes the "version of record" and is kept by the cremation authority along with the application form and they are retained for 50 years in accordance with the requirements of Regulation 3 of the 2019 Regulations.

+61. The right of cremation authorities to make further enquiries about an application form is not affected by this change in procedure (Regulation 11 of the 2019 Regulations).
+The cremation authority always has the option to make further enquiries about the information contained in the form before agreeing to accept the application.

+Registering a death remotely

+62. At the start of the coronavirus pandemic, NRS and ARoS switched to remote appointments for registration of death to help minimise delays in death management.
+NRS advise that the provision of registering a death remotely in the Coronavirus Act 2020 will continue until May 2022.
+This new procedure has been well received and NRS are looking at the options to continue remote death registration after that date.
+Details about remote registration are available on the NRS website.

-&lt;sup>3 The term "informant" is used here as a generic term (it may be the next of kin or another person who registers the death).
+4 The term "informant" is used here as a generic term (it may be the next of kin or another person who registers the death).

-&lt;sup>4 Registrars may offer to email a scanned Form 14 to a funeral director if the Form 11 (death certificate) has been selected for review.
+5 Registrars may offer to email a scanned Form 14 to a funeral director if the Form 11 (death certificate) has been selected for review.
 Each registrar will be able to confirm if they are able to do this.
 If a registrar is able to do this, the funeral director must acknowledges to the registrar that they have received the Form 14.
 This can be done via email.